dallmeyer/OG-OrbHunt/README_JAK2.md

 ## Orbs

 **All Orbs needed for 100% should be "in bounds"** meaning you should never need to clip through (what appear to be) solid walls/objects (though I can't stop you from doing it when possible)
-- Taking a death should never be necessary (good luck with deathless), though a couple collectables might require Save+Load / Restart Mission
+- Taking a death should never be necessary (good luck with deathless), though a few orbs might require Save+Load / Restart Mission
+- Some orbs might be inside other... things
-- It shouldn't be possible to softlock yourself out of any collectables (though you might need to Save+Load to reset things like crates)
+- It shouldn't be possible to softlock yourself out of any orbs (though you might need to Save+Load / Restart Mission to reset things like crates)
 - You will need to work around some invisible collision/walls
-- You will need knowledge of speedrunning tech, such as dealing with slippery surfaces, extended uppercuts, boosted uppercuts, infinite jump ceilings, rocket uppercuts, proxies, jetboard hovers, Abahbounces, etc
+- You will need knowledge of speedrunning tech, such as dealing with slippery surfaces, extended uppercuts, boosted uppercuts, infinite jump ceilings, rocket uppercuts, proxies, Abahbounces, sliding Abahbounces, etc. You will need a solid grasp on jetboard mechanics, including things like extended frontflips, freefalling, and of course the hover glitch.
-  - You shouldn't need to use any invuln glitches
+  - You shouldn't need to use any invuln glitches (might be worth unlocking the invulnerabilty secret though...)

 ### Orb Guide
 - 🟡 JET-board hover glitch hints - certain orbs have a yellow/gold tint, and indicate that you should (and probably must) use the [hover glitch](https://www.youtube.com/watch?v=gEZQjj_pVuY&t=364s) to reach them